What exactly is flood lighting and how can it be used to improve your home's curb appeal?

 First off, flood lighting might not be the best term to convey the lighting effect this technique is meant to create.
 The phrase "flood lighting" puts us in mind of an over powered bright light, atop a post, washing light over everything.

 A large post light in the middle of the front yard will cast a lot of light over everything surrounding it.

-The best technique to properly flood light your home is to execute the lighting design with a scalpel rather than a shotgun.
+The best technique to properly flood light your home is to execute the lighting design with a scalpel rather than a machete.
 What do we mean by this?

 In the world of landscape lighting, when we discuss flood lighting, we are talking about accenting your home's unique architectural features with strategically placed up lights.

 These lights are placed at the base of your home's facade and shine upwards.
 These lights cast a wide, soft, spread of light to wash the different architectural features of your home in the right kind of light.

 In this sense, the lighting is tailored around your home's architecture to create a warm, inviting effect.

 However, the value in wash lighting isn't limited to just accenting your home's unique architectural features.
 Highlighting your home's architecture can also provide some security benefits.

 How many fixtures do you need for proper floodlighting?